 ABOUT THE PROGRAM

-Students earn an accredited graduate certificate upon successful completion of 14.25 credit hours of coursework.
-The courses are offered in a hybrid format to offer the most flexibility for students.
-You can take the course asynchronously (watching recorded lectures and participating in activities such as discussion boards) or you can take the course synchronously (via video conference or in-person).
-All courses will include readings, videos, and various activities such as group discussions, presentations and final papers or exams.
+Starting in Academic Year (AY) 2024-2025, students can earn an accredited graduate certificate upon successful completion of five courses totaling at least 12.0 credit hours of coursework.
+The courses are offered in a Hybrid-Flexible (HyFlex) format to offer maximal flexibility for students.
+You can take the course asynchronously (watching recorded lectures and participating in activities such as discussion boards) or you can take the course synchronously (via “live-time” video conferencing or in-person).
+All courses will include various activities such as readings, videos, group discussions, presentations, written papers, or exams.

 PREREQUISITES